 Data Processing Agreement

 The security of our customer data is of utmost importance to us.
-We (“CHEQ” as such term is defined in the Order” or “We” or “Service Provider”), want to make the Customer’s (as such term is defined below) experience satisfying and safe.
-Because We secure and process certain types of information, we believe that our customers should fully understand the terms and conditions surrounding the Processing of data through our Services.
-This Data Processing Agreement (the “DPA”) describes how We process and secure Personal Data (as defined below) and shall be subject to the Terms (as defined below).
-Any term used herein and not otherwise defined, shall have the meaning ascribed thereto in the Terms.
+We (“CHEQ” as such term is defined in the Order” or “We” or “Service Provider”), want to make the customer’s experience satisfying and safe.
+Because We secure and process certain types of information, we believe that our customers should fully understand the terms and conditions surrounding the processing of data through our Services.
+This Data Processing Agreement (the “DPA”) describes how We process and secure Personal Data (as defined below) and shall be subject to the Terms of Service.
+Any term used herein and not otherwise defined, shall have the meaning ascribed thereto in the Services Agreement.

-The Customer using the Services under the Terms and the Service Provider are parties to the Terms to which this DPA applies.
-If Service Provider Processes Personal Data, or if Service Provider has access to Personal Data during its performance of Services under the Terms, the parties shall comply with the terms and conditions of this DPA.
+The entity using the Services under the Services Agreement (“Customer”) and the Service Provider are parties to the Services Agreement to which this DPA applies.
+If Service Provider processes personal data, or if Service Provider has access to personal data in the course of its performance of Services under the Services Agreement, the parties shall comply with the terms and conditions of this DPA.

-All capitalized terms not defined in this DPA, shall have the meanings set forth in the Terms .
+All capitalized terms not defined in this DPA, shall have the meanings set forth in the SERVICES AGREEMENT.

 “Approved Jurisdiction” means a member state of the European Economic Area (“EEA”), or other jurisdiction as may be approved as having adequate legal protections for data by the European Commission currently found here: http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm.

 “CCPA” means the California Consumer Privacy Act of 2018.

 “Controller” means Customer, within the meaning of article 4 (7) of the GDPR.